b1ngggg/Gesture-controlled-granular-synthesiser/README.md

 1. Download the addon and install them to openFrameworks
 ofxATK: https://github.com/aaronaanderson/ofxATK
 ofxLeapmotion2: https://github.com/genekogan/ofxLeapMotion2
-ofxGui: It is a official addon from OF, just include it in the project generator
+ofxGui: It is an official addon from OF, just include it in the project generator
 Please make sure you follow the guide from the addon's github page, especially ofxLeapmotion2:

 IMPORTANT!